-- The pupil will be given an immediate opportunity to talk about the experience with their Class Teacher, Learning Mentors or member of staff of their choice. - They will be assured that the situation is being dealt with. - The pupil will be advised upon appropriate strategies to deal with bullying, e.g. speaking out assertively, using the red box system in the Thinking room or by the Headteacher's office.
-Speaking to member of staff, Mini Mentors or Buddies.
+• The pupil will be given an immediate opportunity to talk about the experience with their Class Teacher, Learning Mentors or member of staff of their choice.

-- Anti-bullying ambassadors: Promote positive behaviours and "spread the word" on how to get help if a child feels worried or is being bullied - They will receive an apology from the bully. - Steps will be taken to restore the pupil's self-esteem and confidence. - The pupil will be encouraged to report any further bullying incidents immediately. - The pupil's parents/carers will be advised of the steps being taken.
+- They will be assured that the situation is being dealt with. - The pupil will be advised upon appropriate strategies to deal with bullying, e.g. speaking out assertively, using the red box system in the Thinking room or by the Headteacher's office.
+Speaking to member of staff, Mini Mentors or Buddies, report via the schools on-line worry box - Anti-bullying ambassadors: Promote positive behaviours and "spread the word" on how to get help if a child feels worried or is being bullied - They will receive an apology from the bully. - Steps will be taken to restore the pupil's self-esteem and confidence. - The pupil will be encouraged to report any further bullying incidents immediately. - The pupil's parents/carers will be advised of the steps being taken.